ku-sldg/plih/index.md

 # Programming Languages in Haskell

-Support for EECS 662 at The University of Kansas
+Support for EECS 662 at The University of Kansas.

+This is not even remotely close to done or ready for use.
+Plenty of wrong things or things not defined well.
+It's coming though.
+Version 0.0 will be ready January 2017 when EECS 662 is taught next.
+For now, you can enjoy watching the struggles of going from a great idea to an actual book.

 ----